4 defendants back together in Blackwater case

 U.S. District Judge Royce Lamberth dismissed a manslaughter indictment against Slatten on April 23 after an appeals court said the statute of limitations had lapsed.
 There is no time limit on bringing a first-degree murder charge.

 The other three guards are Paul Slough, Evan Liberty and Dustin Heard.
-Attorneys for the Blackwater guards say the men were ambushed and returned fire in an act of self-defense.
+Attorneys for the Blackwater guards say the men were ambushed and returned fire in self-defense.